Everything you need to know about employee engagement

 Regularly measuring employee engagement ensures that an organisation can continuously review its strategies and create new interventions that will positively impact its employees’ engagement and ultimately lead to business success.

-There is no single unifying model of employee engagement that will apply to every organisation, but there are some common factors that apply to most organisations.
+Whilst there is no single unifying model of employee engagement that will apply to every organisation, there are some common factors that apply to most organisations.

 The trick is to make sure your employee engagement surveys are measuring the specific things that are relevant to your organisation, which is why we recommend ensuring your experience survey questions are tailored to your organisation.